bitlap/rolls/docs/prettyToString_annotation.md

 ---
-title: @prettyToString Annotation
+title: prettyToString Annotation
 custom_edit_url: https://github.com/bitlap/rolls/edit/master/docs/prettyToString_annotation.md
 ---

 ## Using `@prettyToString` on classes

-**@prettyToString** can bed added on classes or case classes.
+**@prettyToString** can be added on classes or case classes.
 It will ignore private fields.

 - If `standard` is `true`, call `toString` yields `Test(field1=value1,field2=value2)`.
 - If `standard` is `false`, call `toString` yields `{"field1":"value1","field2":"value2"}`.